Pecan Street Research Consortium

 This unprecedented source of original research data is made possible through the voluntary participation of hundreds of committed individuals who have opened their homes and businesses to advance knowledge and progress on energy, the environment, innovation and customer needs and preferences.
 All data is anonymized to ensure the privacy of the volunteer participants.

-For more information about how your company can participate, please email Matthew Crosby at Pecan Street Inc.
+For more information about how your company can participate, please email Suzanne Russo at Pecan Street Inc.